-Have you ever had the feeling (as you slog away in your business) that “other people” seem to have discovered the magical secret to startup growth?
+Have you ever had the feeling (as you slog away in your business) that “other people” seem to have discovered the magical secret to successful startup growth?

 You work hard every day, you see results in your business, but growth isn’t as great as you’d like.
 Meanwhile, some new kid on the block seems to be enjoying a growth explosion – you’re left wondering, what do they do differently?

 The good news?
-Assuming you have a great business plan solving an in-demand problem, the secret to growth isn’t really a secret at all.
+Assuming you have a great business plan solving an in-demand problem, the secret to company growth isn’t really a secret at all.

 You need to make an honest assessment of how your time is spent and determine what gets you the most bang for your buck.
 The daily minutiae that eats up chunks of your time?
 You need a virtual assistant to take care of that for you…